Netflix Cancels ‘Next In Fashion’ After One Season

 However, there were a lot of people who agreed with Netflix’s decision and felt the show was poorly made.
 A few compared it to Amazon Prime Video’s similarly-themed show Making the Cut, which they felt was the superior of the two.

 “It was awful.
-Amazon’s ‘Making the Cut’ was soooooooo much better,” said another person.
+Amazon’s ‘Making the Cut’ was soooooooo much better,” said one person.

 “Duh.
-That was a horrible mess,” wrote a third user.
+That was a horrible mess,” wrote another.